- What Type of Relationship Does the Firm Establish With its Clients?

 We place the utmost importance on client relationships.
 Our clients have been highly impressed with the quality of service we provide, since we fully and thoroughly explain legal issues as they arise, keep them informed about the status of their case, and promptly return phone calls and emails.
-A hallmark of the firm is that we are concerned about all aspects of a client’s life, and try to lend a helping hand when issues arise in a case that affect other areas of their lives.
-Eric Dinnocenzo also provides personal service to each and every client, handling all aspects of their case from inception to resolution, and has most of his clients included in the "Contacts" section of his iPhone!What Type of Fees do You Charge?
+In fact, we always return phone calls within 24 hours and also promptly email and text message our clients.
+Eric Dinnocenzo provides personal service to each and every client, handling all aspects of their case from inception to resolution, and has most of his clients included in the "Contacts" section of his iPhone!What Type of Fees do You Charge?

-In short, we do our best to try to make our fees affordable to our clients, who often face adversaries with deeper pockets than they have.
+In short, we do our best to try to make our fees affordable to our clients, who often face adversaries with much greater resources.

 A contingency fee helps make the legal system affordable to the average person.
 The lawyer only earns a fee if there is a recovery through settlement or trial, and that fee is a percentage (typically one-third) of the total recovery.
 If there is no recovery, the client owes us no legal fee.